-The workshop was officially opened by a word of prayer by the Chair, Hon.
-Clarence Munga, MCA before welcoming the Members, Facilitator and Secretariat to the meeting.
-The Session Chair then requested Members, the facilitator and the Secretariat to introduce themselves and subsequently urged Members to actively participate in the proceedings to enable them grasp the basics on the establishment, management and operations of the Committee, law making process and parliamentary budget making process.
-The Secretariat took the Committee through the main objectives of the workshop which included the following: -
+The workshop was officially opened by a word of prayer by the Session Chair, Hon.
+Jared Akama, MCA before he welcomed the Members, Facilitator and Secretariat to the meeting.
+The Session Chair then welcomed Members, the facilitator and the Secretariat to introduce themselves and subsequently urged Members to actively participate in the proceedings to enable them grasp the basics on the establishment, management and operations of the Committee, law making process and parliamentary budget making process.
+The Secretariat took the Committee through the main objectives of the workshop which included the following to: -

-- Enable Members to understand their role in generation of business for the Committee: - Enable the Members to understand the legislative process in the Assembly appreciate the steps in law making process; - Enable the Members to understand and appreciate the parliamentary budget making process and budget documents; and - Enable the Committee to consider the pending business, develop the Committee work plan and its adoption.
+- I.) Enable Members to understand their role in generation of business for the Committee; - II.)
+Enable the Members to understand the legislative process in the Assembly appreciate the steps in law making process; - III.)
+Enable the Members to understand and appreciate the parliamentary budget making process and budget documents; and - IV.)
+Enable the Committee to consider the pending business, develop the Committee work plan and its adoption.

-In his opening remarks, the facilitator - Mr. Anthony Kimani, CPST informed the Committee that the induction workshop would equip Members with requisite skills necessary in understanding the roles of the Committee in scrutinizing the proposed laws, policies and Regulations and in the budget making process.
+In his opening remarks, the facilitator - Mr. Edward Libendi - Senior officer at the Senate informed the Committee that the induction workshop would equip Members with requisite skills necessary in understanding the roles of the Committee in scrutinizing the proposed laws, policies and Regulations and in the budget making process.
 He stated that the training was to build capacity for Members in undertaking their tripartite role of oversight, representation and legislation.
-He reminded the Members on the oath office they took the before assuming office.
-The Facilitator emphasized on the words "diligently serve the people" and "conventions of Parliament" which meant to diligently serve the people of Nairobi City County within laid down parliamentary procedures and practices He then took Members through the induction programme after being adopted by the Committee as proposed by Hon.
-Jared Akama, MCA and seconded by Hon.
-Joyce Lugonzo, MCA.
+He reminded the Members on the oath of office they took the before assuming office.
+The Facilitator emphasized on the words "diligently serve the people" and "conventions of Parliament".
+Which meant to diligently serve the people of Nairobi City County within laid down parliamentary procedures and practices.
+He then took Members through the induction programme after being adopted by the Committee as proposed by Hon.
+Diana Katile, MCA and seconded by Hon.
+Deonysias Mwangi, MCA.